 This study also aimed to determine if there are significant relationships between work values and teaching performance of the respondents.
 Hence, Spearman Rho Correlation Coefficient was used.
 Table 8 shows the data.

-Table 8

-Relationship between Work Values and Teaching Performance of the Respondents
+Table 8.Relationship between Work Values and Teaching Performance of the Respondents